 If you connected your bot to omnichannel engagement before November 2021, the settings on the Omnichannel tile will look as if they haven't been configured.
 This is a known issue.
 It doesn't affect the bot or the omnichannel connection, which will continue to run normally.
 Select Enable to refresh the settings and show the actual connection details.

 In Power Virtual Agents, edit your bot.
-In the left panel, select Manage, Agent transfers, and then select the Omnichannel tile.
+In the left panel, select Settings, Agent transfers, and then select the Omnichannel tile.

 If the required extensions aren't installed, you'll see a message that your bot doesn't have access to the variables or actions it needs.